syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ## Is it possible to specify PDF conformance level in Word to PDF conversion?

 Yes, you can specify the PDF conformance level in Word to PDF conversion.
+For more details, refer [PDF Conformance](/file-formats/pdf/working-with-pdf-conformance)

 ## Migration from Microsoft Office Automation to Essential DocIO